 Additionally, based on regulatory requirements and operator policy, the location information obtained by AMF from NG-RAN or LMF in the course of some service operation (e.g. emergency services, LCS) may generate xIRI AMFLocationUpdate record.
 The AMF services providing the location information in these cases include the AMF Location Service (ProvideLocInfo, ProvidePosInfo, NotifiedPosInfo and EventNotify service operations) and the AMF Exposure Service (AmfEventReport with LOCATION_REPORT) (see TS 29.518 [22]).
 Additionally, the AMF Communication Service (Namf_Communication_N1MessageNotify service operation) may be monitored to capture the location information in the scenarios described in TS 23.273 [42] clause 6.3.1.
 Also, in the case of Mobile Originated LCS service invoked by the target, the location information may be derived from a Nlmf_Location_DetermineLocation Response to AMF (see TS 23.273 [42] clause 6.2).

-The AMFLocationUpdate record is also used by LARF to deliver Location Acquisition responses to MDF2, as described in clause 7.3.5.6.
-The IRI-POI in the AMF shall not generate the AMFLocationUpdate xIRI when the location is acquired as the result of a LARF request, as described in TS 33.127 [5], clause 7.3.5.2.
+The AMFLocationUpdate record is also used by LARF to deliver location information responses to MDF2, as described in clause 7.3.5.6.
+The IRI-POI in the AMF shall not generate the AMFLocationUpdate xIRI when the location information is acquired as the result of a LARF request, as described in TS 33.127 [5], clause 7.3.5.2.

 Table 6.2.2.2.4-1: Payload for AMFLocationUpdate record